Gear Meat Company: Foundation and early years

 In 1883–1884 the company built a wharf at Petone under a fourteen-year license from the Wellington Harbour Board.
 The company bought an old ship, the Jubilee, at Sydney to use as a freezing plant.
 The Jubilee arrived in Wellington in October 1883 and was then fitted out with freezing equipment.
 Meat was processed at the Petone works then transferred by rail to the Jubilee moored at the wharf for freezing.
 When the ship was full it was towed across the harbour to Wellington and the meat transferred to other ships for transport to markets.
 Coal was brought to the wharf for the company.
 After Gear Meat's lease expired, the wharf was leased to the Petone Borough Council but still used by the company for shipping meat, coal, tallow and skins.
 In 1891 a freezing plant was built at the Petone works to replace the Jubilee, and a few years later the company decided to dispose of the ship since it had become possible to transport frozen meat to Wellington quickly and cheaply by rail.
 In 1902 the Jubilee was sold to the Westport Coal Company for use as a storage facility.
-The wharf deteriorated and was removed in 1902, and contractors for the Harbour Board built a new wharf slightly further along the shore during 1908.
+The wharf deteriorated and was removed in 1902, and contractors for the Harbour Board built a new wharf slightly further east along the shore during 1908-1909.

 Additions to the plant were constructed in 1885 and 1900, and by 1906 the works had 80 butchers who could process 8000 sheep per day.
 The works had capacity to store 180,000 sheep carcases, and the fellmongery could process 6000 pelts a day.
 Meat was canned in another department at the works.
 In 1890 a manure works was constructed at the southern end of Gear Island, so that offal and blood could be turned into manure for sale.